john-ruita/flask-mongo-sample/README.md

   └── questions
     └── api.http
 ```
+Or download the [postman collection](https://sat-sample.writers.ke/postman) and use postman.

-You can also use Postman or any other API testing tool and use the following endpoints.
+You can also use any other API testing tool and use the following endpoints.
 ### Create
 - POST /api/question
 ```json